ec-jrc/lisflood-code/docs/3_step3_preparing-setting-file/index.md

 	</lfoptions>
 ```

-### Options to manage input and output files
+### Options to manage input files

 + **NetCDFTimeChunks**: chunking size in the time dimension.
-Recommended value is “auto" but chunking size can be specified manually or set to “-1" to load the whole time series into memory (very fast but expensive in terms of memory).
+This option was implemented to optimize the loading of the meteo maps.
+Recommended value is “auto" but chunking size can be specified manually (e.g. "10") or set to “-1" to load the whole time series into memory (very fast but expensive in terms of memory).
-+ **MapsCaching** (True or False): option designed for the lisflood calibration.
++ **MapsCaching** (True or False): option designed for lisflood calibration.
 If set to True, all the static maps and forcings will be stored in a cache so that they don't have to be loaded by each lisflood instance.
 This option sets the value of NetCDFTimeChunks to "-1", meaning that the whole time series in the NetCDF inputs is loaded into memory.

+### Options to manage output files

-+ **OutputMapsChunks**: this option is used to dump outputs to disk every X steps (default 1).
++ **OutputMapsChunks**: this option is used to write output maps every X steps (default 1).
-+ **OutputMapsDataType**: this option sets the output data type and may take the following values: "float64" or "float32" (default float64)
++ **OutputMapsDataType**: this option sets the output data type and may take the following values: "float64" or "float32" (default float64).
+This option applies to all output maps.

 ### Reference settings file
 In order to facilitate the preparation of the settings file, a complete example is provided [here](https://github.com/ec-jrc/lisflood-code/tree/master/src/lisfloodSettings_reference.xml).
 The user is encouraged to update the paths, the names of the maps and of the tables in the provided template.